greenelab/deep-review/sections/06_discussion.md

-What is the correspondence between these metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
+What is the correspondence between these metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds (because FDR equals one minus Precision).
 This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
 For example, classification of TF binding sites can exhibit a recall of 0% at 10% FDR and auPRC greater than 0.6.
 In this case, the